-&lt;sup>13 The deferral-of-payment method is sometimes referred to in the industry as a "clawback."
+13 The deferral-of-payment method is sometimes referred to in the industry as a "clawback."
 The term "clawback" also may refer specifically to an arrangement under which an employee must return incentive compensation payments previously received by the employee (and not just deferred) if certain risk outcomes occur.
-Section 304 of the altered according to risk outcomes either formulaically or judgmentally, subject to appropriate oversight.
-To be most effective, the deferral period should be sufficiently long to allow for the realization of a substantial portion of the risks from employee activities, and the measures of loss should be clearly explained to employees and closely tied to their activities during the relevant performance period.
+Section 304 of the Sarbanes-Oxley Act of 2002 (15 U.S.C.
+7243), which applies to chief executive officers and chief financial officers of public banking organizations, is an example of this more specific type of "clawback" requirement.

-O Longer Performance Periods: The time period covered by the performance measures used in determining an employee's award is extended (for example, from one year to two or more years).
-Longer performance periods and deferral of payment are related in that both methods allow awards or payments to be made after some or all risk outcomes are realized or better known.
+employees and closely tied to their activities during the relevant performance period.

-Reduced Sensitivity to Short-Term Performance: The banking organization reduces the rate at which awards increase as an employee achieves higher levels of the relevant performance measure(s).
-Rather than offsetting risktaking incentives associated with the use of short-term performance measures, this method reduces the magnitude of such incentives.
-This method also can include improving the quality and reliability of performance measures in taking into account both short-term and long-term risks, for example improving the reliability and accuracy of estimates of revenues and long-term profits upon which performance measures depend.
-14
+- Longer Performance Periods: The time period covered by the performance measures used in determining an employee's award is extended (for example, from one year to two or more years).
+Longer performance periods and deferral of payment are related in that both methods allow awards or payments to be made after some or all risk outcomes are realized or better known. - Reduced Sensitivity to Short-Term Performance: The banking organization reduces the rate at which awards increase as an employee achieves higher levels of the relevant performance measure(s).
+Rather than offsetting risk-taking incentives associated with the use of short-term performance measures, this method reduces the magnitude of such incentives.
+This method also can include improving the quality and reliability of performance measures in taking into account both short-term and long-term risks, for example improving the reliability and accuracy of estimates of revenues and long-term profits upon which performance measures depend.14

 These methods for achieving balance are not exclusive, and additional methods or variations may exist or be developed.
 Moreover, each method has its own advantages and disadvantages.
 For example, where reliable risk measures exist, risk adjustment of awards may be more effective than deferral of payment in reducing incentives for imprudent risk-taking.
 This is because risk adjustment potentially can take account of the full range and time horizon of risks, rather than just those risk outcomes that occur or become more evident during the deferral period.
-On the other hand, deferral of payment may be more effective than risk adjustment in mitigating incentives to take hard-tomeasure risks (such as the risks of new activities or products, or certain risks such as reputational or operational risk that may be difficult to measure with respect to particular activities), especially if such risks are likely to be realized during the deferral period.
+On the other hand, deferral of payment may be more effective than risk adjustment in mitigating incentives to take hard-to-measure risks (such as the risks of new activities or products, or certain risks such as reputational or operational risk that may be difficult to measure with respect to particular activities), especially if such risks are likely to be realized during the deferral period.
 Accordingly, in some cases two or more methods may be needed in combination for an incentive compensation arrangement to be balanced.